LivePersonInc/developer-center/pages/Solutions/video-chat/buildyourwidgets.md

 * [Add widget to the agent workspace](/guides-agent-workspace-widget.html)

-The Agent Workspace Widget is an iframe-based service that loads your web application according to a URL configured in the LiveEngage Workspace.
+The Agent Workspace Widget is an iframe-based service that loads your web application according to a URL configured in the Agent Workspace.

 It is comprised of the following: